-Discussion 15%: Participation in discussion of other student lectures, e.g. asking important questions, adding comments for completeness or clarity, etc. (All students taking the SQ 2018 course got at least an A-).
+Discussion 15%: Participation in discussion of other student lectures, e.g. asking important questions, adding comments for completeness or clarity, etc. (All students taking the SQ 2019 course got at least an A-).
 Class attendance is mandatory.
 Any unexcused absence will result in a reduction of one letter grade for the course.

-Drop Outs: all drop-outs must notify Prof. Woodall of this intention by the end of the Wednesday class of the first week.
-There will be no drop-outs allowed after that date.
-Swapping team members or topics: All students may swap pair wise topics and/or pair wise individual partners in advance of the scheduled presentation of the swapped topics.
+• Drop-Outs: all drop-outs must notify Prof. Woodall of this intention by the end of the Wednesday class of the first week.

+• There will be no drop-outs after that date.

+• Swapping team members: All students may swap pair wise individual partners in advance of the scheduled presentations.
 The date or order of topic presentation cannot be changed.
+If there are changes, I must be notified a week before the date of the change.